pshinghal/jsaBard/README.txt

 jsaPhoneControl is an experiment in using smartphones as controllers for jsaSound Models.

+DEPENDS ON:
+	1) node.js, and socket.io.js
-DEPENDS ON: jsaSounds gitHub project (in 3 directories: jsaComponents, jsaModels, and jsaUtils)
+	2  jsaSounds gitHub project (for 3 directories: jsaComponents, jsaModels, and jsaUtils)

 jsaPhoneControl code should all reside on a server. run message-router.js on the server